DavidVollmers/Ignis/docs/components/headlessUI/Tabs.md

   - Ignis.Components.HeadlessUI.TabPanel, Ignis.Components.HeadlessUI
 ---

+## Basic usage

+Tabs are built using the `TabGroup`, `TabList`, `Tab`, `TabPanels`, and `TabPanel` components.
+By default the first tab is selected, and clicking on any tab or selecting it with the keyboard will activate the corresponding panel.

 ## Specifying the default tab

 To change which tab is selected by default, use the `DefaultIndex` prop on the `TabGroup` component.